NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

 1. It starts off by clicking on the **Clear filters** button to remove any persisting filters
 2. It then fills in the date of birth filter field with the supplied DOB and clicks the search button

-### Search subject by post code
+### Search subject by postcode

-This searches for a subject by their post code
+This searches for a subject by their postcode

 #### Arguments

-- `page`:
-  - Type: `Page`
-  - This is the playwright page object which is used to tell playwright what page the test is currently on
 - `postcode`:
   - Type: `str`
-  - This is the subject's post code
+  - This is the subject's postcode

 #### How This Function Works

 1. It starts off by clicking on the **Clear filters** button to remove any persisting filters
-2. It then fills in the post code filter field with the supplied post code and clicks the search button
+2. It then fills in the postcode filter field with the supplied postcode and clicks the search button

 ### Search subject by episode closed date